MAGBOY/legal/terms.md

 ### Indemnity and Liability

-You agree to indemnify and hold The Changelog and its officers, co-branders, other partners and employees harmless from any claim or demand, including reasonable attorneys’ fees, made by any third party due to or arising out of:
+You agree to indemnify and hold The Changelog and its officers, co-branders, other partners and employees harmless from any claim or demand, including reasonable attorneys' fees, made by any third party due to or arising out of:

-1. your user materials and any other content (e.g. computer viruses) that you may submit, post to or transmit through The Changelog, including a third party’s use of such user materials or content (e.g. reliance on the accuracy, completeness or usefulness of your user materials);
+1. your user materials and any other content (e.g. computer viruses) that you may submit, post to or transmit through The Changelog, including a third party's use of such user materials or content (e.g. reliance on the accuracy, completeness or usefulness of your user materials);
 2. your access to or use of The Changelog (including any use by your employees, contractors or agents and all uses of your account numbers, user names and passwords, whether or not actually or expressly authorized by you, in connection with The Changelog);
 3. your connection to The Changelog;
 4. your violation of the Terms of Use;
 5. the actions of any member of your work group, including non-logged in users you have granted access to your The Changelog site;
-6. your infringement of any third party’s intellectual property rights when using any of the software made available on The Changelog;
+6. your infringement of any third party's intellectual property rights when using any of the software made available on The Changelog;
 7. your violation of any rights of any third party;
 8. your access to or use of linked sites and your connections thereto; or
 9. any dealings between you and any third parties advertising or promoting via The Changelog.

 ### International Users

-The The Changelog service can be accessed from countries around the world and may contain references to The Changelog products, services and programs that are not available in your country.
+The Changelog service can be accessed from countries around the world and may contain references to The Changelog products, services and programs that are not available in your country.
 These references do not imply that The Changelog intends to announce such products, services or programs in your country.
 The Site is controlled, operated and administered by changelog.com and its affiliates from their offices within the United States of America and Italy.
 The Changelog makes no representation that The Changelog service and The Changelog materials are appropriate or available for use at other locations outside the United States, and access to the Site from territories where the Site, the Services or Materials are illegal is prohibited.
 If you access the Site from a location outside the United States, you are responsible for compliance with all local laws.

 The export and re-export of The Changelog Software are controlled by the United States Export Administration Regulations, and such Software may not be exported or re-exported to Cuba, Iran, Libya, North Korea, Sudan, Syria, or any country to which the United States embargoes goods.
 In addition, the Software may not be distributed to persons on the Table of Denial Orders, the Entity List, or the List of Specially Designated Nationals.

 By downloading Software, you are certifying that you are not a national of Cuba, Iran, Libya, North Korea, Sudan, Syria or any country to which the United States embargoes goods, and that you are not a person on the Table of Denial Orders, the Entity List, or the List of Specially Designated Nationals.

 All The Changelog Software, products and publications are commercial in nature.
-The Software and documentation available on this Site are “Commercial Items,” as that term is defined at 48 C.F.R. §2.101, consisting of “Commercial Computer Software” and “Commercial Computer Software Documentation,” as such terms are used in 48 C.F.R. §12.212 or 48 C.F.R. §227.7202, as applicable.
+The Software and documentation available on this Site are "Commercial Items," as that term is defined at 48 C.F.R. §2.101, consisting of "Commercial Computer Software" and "Commercial Computer Software Documentation," as such terms are used in 48 C.F.R. §12.212 or 48 C.F.R. §227.7202, as applicable.
 Consistent with 48 C.F.R. §12.212 or 48 C.F.R. §§227.7202-1 through 227.7202-4, as applicable, the Commercial Computer Software and Commercial Computer Software Documentation are licensed to U.S. Government end users (A) only as Commercial Items and (B) with only those rights as are granted to all other users pursuant to the Terms of Use and the applicable license agreement.

 ### Limitation of Liability